FAQ

 In reality, the NHS only has medical records for you if:

-1. You have been a patient at the hospital before, and
+- you were a patient at the hospital before, and

 If you have an accident in another county, the NHS has no way of accessing your records.
 And if you’ve never been to hospital before, the NHS can’t access your records unless you can provide GP details.
 This will not work if you are in hospital when your GP surgery is closed or you are unable to communicate your GP’s details.

-So, you can see why a medical alert service is a good idea!
+So, you can see why a medical-alert service is a good idea!

 The best way to get the most out of our service is to think of the worst-case scenario, one in which you are seriously ill or have been involved in an accident and are unconscious or unable to communicate.
 Then consider what information would help those caring for you to achieve the best possible outcome for your health.

-• List any medical implants, such as: pacemaker, neurostimulator, aortic valve, and so on.
+- List any medical implants, such as: pacemaker, neurostimulator, aortic valve, and so on.

-• List any conditions you may have: diabetes (Type 1 or 2), autoimmune conditions, COPD, asthma, etc.
+- List any conditions you may have: diabetes (Type 1 or 2), autoimmune conditions, COPD, asthma, etc.

-• List any previous operations, or state if you have received a donated organ.
+- List any previous operations, or state if you have received a donated organ.

-• List any serious allergies – in particular, anything that may cause anaphylaxis: peanuts, penicillin, wasp or bee stings, latex, dairy, and so on.
+- List any serious allergies – in particular, anything that may cause anaphylaxis: peanuts, penicillin, wasp or bee stings, latex, dairy, and so on.

-• List any medication or procedures you need to avoid: aspirin, ibuprofen, blood transfusions, MRI scans, invasive testing, etc.
+- List any medication or procedures you need to avoid: aspirin, ibuprofen, blood transfusions, MRI scans, invasive testing, etc.

-• List medication you take regularly, including the dose and frequency (1 a day, 2 a day, etc.)
+- List medication you take regularly, including the dose and frequency (1 a day, 2 a day, etc.)

-• List medication you take as and when needed: painkillers, diuretics, sleeping tablets, etc.
+- List medication you take as and when needed: painkillers, diuretics, sleeping tablets, etc.

-• List medication or devices you carry on you: steroid inhaler, EpiPen, anti-anxiety medication, etc.
+- List medication or devices you carry on you: steroid inhaler, EpiPen, anti-anxiety medication, etc.

 And remember… if you forget to add a medication or condition to your personal medical profile, or you develop an illness and start taking medication after signing up to the My Medical Choice service, you can update your profile and legal documents as often as you need to.